lucawellmeier/zettel/readme.md

 ## Quickstart (in fact, there is almost nothing more)

 Start the server simply by executing `zettel server`.
-Go somewhere in your filesystem, say `/foo/bar/`, and create a new Markdown file, say `test.md`.
-Run `zettel test.md` and you will see the HTML page in your configured browser.
+Go somewhere in your filesystem, say `/foo/bar/`, and run `zettel test.md`.
+This will create the file it if does not yet exists and you will see the file opening as web page in your configured browser.
 In the title bar you will find the button edit, which, upon pressed, will open your text editor.
 Edit the file and save it to automatically update the browser view.